maxiaopeng/dualmarker/README.md

       - *km.dualmarker.facet*: conditional KMplot of dual marker.
 The conditional KMplot represents the survival curve of marker1 on condition of marker2-level (+/hi or -/lo), and marker2 on condition of marker1 level.
-It reveals the correlation between survival and marker1 on the context of marker2 level and vice verse.
+It reveals the association between survival and marker1 on the context of marker2 level and vice verse.
+P-values of log-rank test and adjusted p-values by ‘Bonferroni’ method are shown on each sub-plot.
       - *scatter.dualmarker*: scatter-plot of marker1 and marker2 with
-        survival time shown as the size of dot and response (if provided) as color
+        survival time shown as the size of dot and response (if provided) as color.
+Nominal survival time is shown and labeled with different shape for the censored data point.

 <!-- end list -->